Policies & procedures

 Parents notes for illness may be entered online or see attendance information via their parent Skyward account.
 For more information about student attendance in Skyward, visit the district page for Skyward Family Access.

 Please note that any student that arrives after 7:50 AM or is signed out and picked up before 2:15 PM will be marked absent for the first or last period of the day.
 Also, any student who leaves campus without permission will be considered skipping and will receive consequence.
-All students leaving campus that are not part of work program, have courses at the GRCTC building, or early release/late arrival must sign out through attendance office.
+All students leaving campus that are not part of work program, have courses at the GRCTC building, or early release/late arrival must sign out through vestibule.

 Students who drive needing to leave campus for appointments or other personal reasons must give attendance office personnel parent authorization.